FDiot/code_tympan3/doc/developer/installation.rst

 The following dependencies are a bigger deal as their are likely to be already installed in your development environment in a system-wide way.
 If you are running a Linux box, the best way to get them is through your distribution package manager.
-If you are running a Linux box, your would be best by running the dedicated installers.
+If you are running a Windows box, your would be best by running the dedicated installers.

 More details are given in further section on an OS and variant basis.